Climate and Average Weather Year Round in San Francisco California, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

-The brighter period of the year lasts for 3.6 months, from May 6 to August 26, with an average daily incident shortwave energy per square meter above 7.1 kWh.
-The brightest day of the year is June 28, with an average of 8.4 kWh.
+The brighter period of the year lasts for 3.6 months, from May 7 to August 25, with an average daily incident shortwave energy per square meter above 7.1 kWh.
+The brightest month of the year in San Francisco is June, with an average of 8.2 kWh.

-The darker period of the year lasts for 3.5 months, from November 3 to February 18, with an average daily incident shortwave energy per square meter below 3.4 kWh.
-The darkest day of the year is December 21, with an average of 2.2 kWh.
+The darker period of the year lasts for 3.5 months, from November 4 to February 18, with an average daily incident shortwave energy per square meter below 3.4 kWh.
+The darkest month of the year in San Francisco is December, with an average of 2.2 kWh.

 The topography within 2 miles of San Francisco contains significant variations in elevation, with a maximum elevation change of 597 feet and an average elevation above sea level of 128 feet.
 Within 10 miles contains significant variations in elevation (1,270 feet).
 Within 50 miles contains very significant variations in elevation (3,894 feet).